Deformation Theory for Finite Cluster Complexes: Preliminaries

 The weighted directed graph $\Gamma(B)$ associated to the exchange matrix $B$ is pictured in Figure \ref{fig:ex1}.
 We will follow this example throughout the entire paper. \end{ex}

 \begin{rem} In the literature, cluster algebras as introduced in Definition \ref{def:cluster algebra} are called skew-symmetrizable cluster algebras of geometric type over $\KK $.
 We call a cluster algebra \emph{skew-symmetric} if one (or equivalently all) of its seeds $(\tx,\tB)$ has skew-symmetric exchange matrix. \end{rem} \begin{rem} In the literature, cluster algebras with frozen variables $x_{n+1},\ldots,x_{m}$ are often defined as algebras over the ring $\KK[x_{n+1}^{\pm 1},\ldots,x_m^{\pm 1}]$, that is, the cluster algebra also contains the inverse of each of the frozen variables.
-For our purposes, it is important that we do not follow this convention. \end{rem}
+This is the convention taken for instance in the seminal papers \cite{BFZ_clustersIII,FZ_clustersIV}.
+However, in more recent works such as \cite{ADS,GHKK} it was noticed that working with non-invertible frozen variables can lead to interesting constructions.
+This is the convention followed in \cite[Definition 3.1.6]{FWZ_chapter1} and is necessary when trying to endow homogeneous coordinate rings of projective varieties with the structure of a cluster algebra, as the only units of a positively graded $\KK$-algebra are necessarily constants.

+As stated in Definition \ref{def:cluster algebra}, we follow the convention of \cite{FWZ_chapter1} that a cluster algebra does not include the inverses of the frozen variables.
+This can make the situation more complicated than in \cite{BFZ_clustersIII}.
+For instance, in the convention of loc.~cit., by \cite[Corollary 1.2.1]{BFZ_clustersIII}, any cluster algebra of finite cluster type (see Definition \ref{defn:ft}) is a complete intersection ring.
+However, in the convention we adopt, this is not the case: Example \ref{ex:r1} is not a complete intersection.
+Indeed, this cluster algebra $\A$ is a $5$-dimensional quotient of the polynomial ring $\KK[x_{ij},s_k]$ in $8$ variables, but the kernel of the surjection $\KK[x_{ij},s_k]\to \A$ is minimally generated by $5$ elements and is thus not generated by a regular sequence. \end{rem}

 \begin{rem} Let $\tB$ be an extended exchange matrix (of size $m\times n$).
 It is straightforward to show that $\tB$ can be extended (non-uniquely) to an $m\times m$ skew-symmetrizable matrix $\tB'$.
 There is a canonical inclusion of $\A(\tB)$ into $\A(\tB')$.
 Thus, any cluster algebra with frozen variables may be thought of as a subalgebra of a cluster algebra with no frozen variables, with the subalgebra generated by a subset of the cluster variables. \end{rem}